kerriegeil/NMSU-USDA-ARS-AI-Workshops/setup.md

 ---
-title: Before You Come: Computer Setup
+# title: Before You Come: Computer Setup #idk why this isn't working
 permalink: /setup/

 ---

+# Before you Come: Computer Setup

-Before the workshop, participants need to run through the following instructions to ensure everyone's computer is set up to successfully run the workshop materials.
+Before the workshop, each participant need to work through the following instructions to ensure their computer is set up to successfully run the workshop materials.
+Choose which set of instructions to follow based on the operating system of the computer you will be using for the workshop.

 ## Contents

 [For Windows Machines](#for-windows-machines)